-CVE-2026-39813 is a critical path traversal vulnerability in the Fortinet FortiSandbox JRPC API affecting FortiSandbox 4.4.0 through 4.4.8 and 5.0.0 through 5.0.5.
-The flaw is described as a '../filedir' path traversal issue and can be triggered via specially crafted HTTP requests to the JRPC API.
-According to the provided content, a remote unauthenticated attacker can exploit the vulnerable API to bypass authentication controls and escalate privileges on the appliance.
-Multiple sources in the content characterize the issue as pre-authentication and network exploitable, with no user interaction required.
+CVE-2026-39813 is a critical path traversal vulnerability in the JRPC API of Fortinet FortiSandbox.
+The flaw affects FortiSandbox 4.4.0 through 4.4.8 and 5.0.0 through 5.0.5.
+By sending specially crafted HTTP requests containing traversal sequences to the JRPC API, a remote attacker can bypass intended access controls and authentication checks.
+Multiple reports also characterize the issue as enabling privilege escalation through the API after authentication is bypassed.
+The vulnerability is pre-authentication and network exploitable.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.